Accord-Project/ACCORD-Documentation/docs/graphdb.md

 Important note: the geometries in XPlanXML are given originally in GML format, and to be used within Ontotext GraphDB(TM) they are converted into WKT using custom Python code.

-The data of land usage plans are stored in GraphDB repositories `12-50a`, `12-50ba` and `12-62a`, correspondent to the names of building plans.
+The data of land usage plans are stored in GraphDB repositories `12-50a`, `12-50ba` and `12-62a`, corresponding to the names of building plans.

 Each repository contains: